ct-js/docs.ctjs.rocks/docs/jsintro_pt1.md

 ## Properties

-Variables are great for temporal values, but they disappear after a ct.js event completes (e.g., after 'On Destroy', 'On Step').
+Variables are great for temporal values, but they disappear after a ct.js event completes (e.g., after 'Destruction', 'Frame start').
 This makes variables useful for quick operations but unusable for a long run.
 We should use *properties* to store information so that we can use it later.

 You can use properties in the same way you use variables, but they may only exist inside *Objects*.
 Objects are very abstract things, and they include all the Copies and Rooms.
 You will create your own Objects soon, too.
 But for now, let's look how to create and use properties: